GoogleChrome/web.dev/src/site/content/en/metrics/user-centric-performance-metrics/index.md

   page starts loading to when the largest text block or image element is rendered on the screen. _([lab](#in-the-lab), [field](#in-the-field))_
-- **[First Input Delay (FID)](/fid/):** measures the time from when a user first interacts with your site (i.e. when they click a link, tap a button, or use a custom, JavaScript-powered control) to the time when the browser is actually able to respond to that interaction. _([field](#in-the-field))_
+- **[First Input Delay (FID)](/fid/):** measures the time from when a user first interacts with your site (when they click a link, tap a button, or use a custom, JavaScript-powered control) to the time when the browser is actually able to respond to that interaction. _([field](#in-the-field))_
 - **[Interaction to Next Paint (INP)](/inp/)**: measures the latency of every